AlSch092/AlSch092/README.md

-## Hi there 👋

 Welcome to my GitHub profile page!

 ## About Me

-- 👯 I’m looking to collaborate on projects or contribute to a company
+- I’m looking to collaborate on projects or contribute to a company's security efforts
-- I enjoy reversing netcode of online games and building client emulators/clientless bots.
-- Usermode enjoyer
 - 📫 How to reach me: [aschwarz92@outlook.com](mailto:aschwarz92@outlook.com)

 ## Languages